MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-ai-bot-messages.md

     :::image type="content" source="../../assets/images/bots/ai-bot-message.png" border="false" alt-text="Screenshot shows the AI-generated bot message with the respective AI bot message features.":::

 > [!IMPORTANT]
->
-> * These features are available in public developer preview.
-> * These features are not available in message extensions.
+> These features are available in public developer preview and not supported in message extensions.

 ## AI label